Xubuntu/wiki.xubuntu.org/content/qa/installing.md

     space - **Install Xubuntu alongside another OS (Dual Boot)**
 3. You have a computer that you do depend on, but can spare 15Gb of space - **Install Xubuntu inside a Virtual Machine**
-4. You have a computer you can use, but either can\'t or don\'t want to install another OS - **Use Live Media to run Xubuntu**
+4. You have a computer you can use, but either can't or don't want to install another OS - **Use Live Media to run Xubuntu**

-Each of these is described in a separate paragraph in a bit more detail below, and, after you have installed Xubuntu, at the end of each of these paragraphs you will find a link onto Step 2 with more information about \'Testing\' itself.
+Each of these is described in a separate paragraph in a bit more detail below, and, after you have installed Xubuntu, at the end of each of these paragraphs you will find a link onto Step 2 with more information about 'Testing' itself.

 However, just by installing the OS you have actually already completed some very valuable testing - you have confirmed (or not) that the